PGScatalog/pgsc_calc/docs/explanation/geneticancestry.rst

 above). [#ImputeMe]_ To define the correct reference distribution of PGS for an individual we first train a classifier to predict the population labels (pre-defined ancestry groups from the reference panel) using PCA loadings in the reference panel.
 This classifier is then applied to individuals in the target dataset to identify the population they are most similar to in genetic ancestry space.
-The relative PGS for each individual is then calculated by comparing the calculated PGS to the distribution of PGS in the most similar population in the reference panel and reporting it as a percentile (output column: ``percentile_MostSimilarPop``) or by taking a Z-score (output column: ``Z_MostSimilarPop``).
+The relative PGS for each individual is calculated by comparing the calculated PGS to the distribution of PGS in the most similar population in the reference panel and reporting it as a percentile (output column: ``percentile_MostSimilarPop``) or as a Z-score (output column: ``Z_MostSimilarPop``).

 PCA-based methods
 ~~~~~~~~~~~~~~~~~
-A second way to remove the effect of genetic ancestry on PGS distributions is to treat ancestry as a continuum
+Another way to remove the effects of genetic ancestry on PGS distributions is to treat ancestry as a continuum
 (represented by loadings in PCA-space) and use regression to adjust for shifts therein.
 Using regression has the
 benefit of not assigning individuals to specific ancestry groups, which may be particularly problematic for empirical
 methods when an individual has an ancestry that is not represented within the reference panel.
 This method was first